Setting and Meeting Work-Related Targets

 Core ideas you must understand for this topic

-• Communication: Understanding verbal, non-verbal, and written communication skills, including active listening, clarity, and appropriate tone for different audiences.
+• Communication: verbal, non-verbal, written, and digital communication skills, including active listening and adapting style to audience.

 Learning Objectives